 Sweyn promised to focus on remotees at Island GovCamp, and he asked if I would attend remotely and give him feedback; I immediately agreed.
 However, as the buzz about the event began to build, I found I couldn’t resist the allure of being there in-person, and I made arrangements to travel up a couple of days early.

 Saturday morning – Northern BlueLight Camp

 The weekend unconference activities were originally due to start at midday on Saturday.
-However, a conversation between Sweyn and Duncan McKenzie a couple of days beforehand led to an additional partner event being set-up in Kirkwall Police Station to discuss use of social media by Northern Constabulary.
+However, a conversation between Sweyn and Duncan McKenzie a couple of days beforehand led to an additional partner event being set-up in Kirkwall Police Station to discuss use of social media by Northern Constabulary (that link now updated to Police Scotland).
 This was billed as Northern BlueLight Camp (#northernBLCamp on Twitter).